AdrienLemaire/fandekasp.github.io/_posts/2017-04-24-solarized.md

 add new containers next to existing containers.
 The trick was to use `xdotool` to swallow existing windows like Termite, and unswallow them for i3 to add them back in the new layout.
+To clarify the terminology here, "swallowing" is similar to sending a window to the scratchpad, or in other words hide the window in a virtual workspace, which is managed by xdotool.

 # [](#script)Resulting script